Learning in repeated auctions: Deriving revenue-maximizing auctions

-Since $F_i$ is regular, $\psi_i$ has one zero and is negative before the zero and positive after.
-Thus, the optimal choice for $r_i$ is clearly $\psi_i^{-1}(0)$. \end{proof} We see in the proof that in a lazy second-price auction, the seller can safely maximize the payment of each bidder one by one independently.
+Since $F_i$ is regular, $\psi_i$ has one zero and is negative before and positive after.
+Thus, the optimal choice for $r_i$ is $\psi_i^{-1}(0)$ as the function $t\rightarrow \mathds{E}_{F_i}\Big[\psi_i(x_i)G_i(x_i)\mathds{1}\{x_i\geq t\}\Big]$ is increasing before $\psi_i^{-1}(0)$ and decreasing afterwards, owing to the sign of the integrand on both sides of $\psi_i^{-1}(0)$. \end{proof} The proof indicates that in a lazy second-price auction, the seller can safely maximize the payment of each bidder one by one independently.
 Indeed, in a lazy second price auction, changing the reserve price of one specific bidder does not change the probability of winning and the payment of the other bidders.
-This is not the case for greedy second-price auction on the other hand, which explains the complexity of computing the optimal reserve prices in them.
+This is not the case for eager second-price auctions on the other hand, which explains the complexity of computing the optimal reserve prices in them.
 Finally, the optimal reserve prices in a lazy second-price auction correspond to the monopoly prices of each bidder.

 \begin{corollary2}The optimal reserve price for a bidder in a lazy second-price auction is independent of the presence, or not, of other bidders.
-In particular, it is the same as in the situation where he is the only and single bidder. \end{corollary2}
+In particular, it is the same as in the situation where he is the only bidder. \end{corollary2}

-The seller's revenue increases through the use of personalized reserve prices when bidders have very different value distributions.
-Intuitively, it is in the seller's best interest to set a high reserve price to bidders who have most of the time high values and low reserve prices to bidders who have most the time low values.
+The seller's revenue increases using personalized reserve prices when bidders have very different value distributions.
+Intuitively, it is in her best interest to set a high reserve price to bidders with high values most of the time (or very high values sometimes) and low reserve prices to bidders with low values most the time.